Murder of Ryōta Uemura: Prosecution

 On 27 February 2015, an 18-year-old boy was arrested by Kanagawa Police on suspicion of murder.
 The teenager's name has not been released because he was legally a minor.
-Police have also obtained arrest warrants for two other teenagers.
+Police also obtained arrest warrants for two other teenagers.
 Local media reports suggest Ryota knew the suspects and had been attacked by them in the past.

 On March 19, 2015, the prosecutors sent the three to the Yokohama Family Court.
 In closed-door juvenile trial sessions at the court, the 18-year-old boy who is considered the ring leader admitted to killing Uemura, while the two others maintained their innocence, according to the sources.
 On 13 May 2015, the Court decided to send the three teenagers back to the prosecutors, with sources at the Yokohama District Public Prosecutor’s Office stating that the trio may be tried as adults depending on the prosecutors' next move.

-On February 10, 2016, the Yokohama District Court on Wednesday handed down a sentence of nine to 13 years in prison to 19-year-old, Funahashi Ryuichi, for playing a key role in the murder of 13 year old, Ryota Uemura, on a riverbank in Kawasaki, southwest of Tokyo.
-In giving the so-called indeterminate sentence as stipulated under Juvenile Law, Presiding Judge Hiroko Kondo highlighted the cruelty of the way Ryota Uemura was assaulted and killed by Funahashi, who had previously been a part of the same peer group.
+On February 10, 2016, the Yokohama District Court handed down a sentence of nine to 13 years in prison to 19-year-old, Ryuichi Funahashi, for playing a key role in the murder of Uemura.
+In giving the so-called indeterminate sentence as stipulated under Juvenile Law, Presiding Judge Hiroko Kondo highlighted the cruelty of the way Uemura was assaulted and killed by Funahashi, who had previously been a part of the same peer group.

 “The victim’s neck was slashed more than once and he was forced to swim in the river in the middle of winter.
 This was just so appalling and the cruelty (of the case) stands out,” the judge said.
 She also determined that Funahashi “bore the heaviest responsibility” for playing a leading role.
 Funahashi had pleaded guilty to the charges in his trial, determined by a panel of professional and citizen judges.

 Prosecutors had demanded a sentence of 10 to 15 years in prison saying he played the leading role in the murder, while his defense counsel pleaded for five to 10 years, citing the possibility of reformation.
 The defense counsel also insisted that Funahashi did not have “a strong intention to kill,” but the judge rejected the argument, saying, “he continued to attack the victim with the accomplices until the victim died.”
 The judge, however, said the defendant’s “immaturity” of allowing violence can largely be attributed to the environment he was brought up in and that warrants lessening his responsibility.

 On March 14, 2016, The Yokohama District Court on Monday sentenced the second boy, an 18-year-old at the time, to between four and six and a half years in prison for his part.